Bidya122/Bulk_RNAseq_Analysis/README.md

 ```
 <img width="940" height="204" alt="image" src="https://github.com/user-attachments/assets/2b4fb960-a3f0-48fc-a65d-effd3f6b3c80" />

+Quality assessment was performed using FastQC on one representative sample (LNCAP_Hypoxia_S1) to demonstrate the QC workflow.
+My objective was to get familiarize with the tool and interpret the major metrics (per-base sequence quality, GC content, and adapter contamination).
+The FastQC report indicated high-quality reads across all positions with no adapter contamination.
+Therefore, trimming was not required for this or other samples.
+This decision ensured data integrity was preserved and unnecessary processing was avoided.
+The summary reports for all samples confirmed consistent sequencing quality, allowing the pipeline to proceed directly to alignment.

 **Please find the fastqc and multiqc html files on this repository in the Output > Qualitycheck folder**
 [Results of QC](/Output/Qualitycheck)